-103. If, while a decree of judicial separation is in force and the separation is continuing, either of the parties whose marriage is the subject of the decree dies intestate after 1st June 1981, all or any of his or her movable or immovable property shall devolve as if the other party to the marriage had been then dead.
+103. If, while a judgment of judicial separation is in force and the separation is continuing, either of the parties whose marriage is the subject of the judgment dies intestate after 1st June 1981, all or any of his or her movable or immovable property shall devolve as if the other party to the marriage had been then dead.

-CHAPTER 3 - NULLITY OF MARRIAGE
+NULLITY OF MARRIAGE

-Petition for nullity of marriage
+Writ for nullity of marriage

-104. Any husband or wife may present a petition to the court praying for a decree of nullity in respect of his or her marriage.
+104. Any husband or wife may file a writ claiming for a judgment of nullity in respect of his or her marriage.